Cloud-CV/EvalAI/README.md

     ```
     python manage.py runserver
     ```
+    * *Optional* If you're running in a docker host and need to redirect the port, consider adding the IP and port as part of the runserver arguments.
+        ```
+        python manage.py runserver 0.0.0.0:8000
+        ```

 8. Open a new terminal window with node(6.9.2) and ruby(gem) installed on your machine and type